Safe Exam Browser 3.3.1 for Windows 8.1 and 10

 - Screen saver and idle sleep are paused while SEB is running to prevent having to enter an screen unlock password before the exam starts.

 SEB configuration editor for creating and modifying .seb settings files for Safe Exam Browser:

 - Allows to define all options for the Windows and Mac versions of SEB 2.x.

 - Can save .seb files for individual configuration per exam and per exam client, which are protected by strong encryption against manipulation.

 - Configuration files can configure a SEB exam client to show for example a portal page with the current exams.

-- Configuration files can be used to start an exam with individual configuration (like specific security and user interface options, permitted third party applications, Browser Exam Key for authenticating these settings and the SEB application to an exam server, Quit Link to close SEB automatically when an exam is submitted etc.).
+- Configuration files can be used to start an exam with individual configuration (like specific security and user interface options, permitted third party applications and additional resources, Browser Exam Key for authenticating these settings and the SEB application to an exam server, Quit Link to close SEB automatically when an exam is submitted etc.).

 - Supports .seb files encrypted with password or X.509 (public/private key cryptography) certificates.
 For debugging purposes .seb configuration files can be saved unencrypted in an human readable XML format.

 - Support for encrypted SEB setting files (file type .seb) which allow to individually configure SEB per exam.
-You can use the same .seb files for starting exams on SEB Windows clients and SEB clients on Mac OS X.
+You can use the same .seb files for starting exams on SEB Windows clients and SEB clients on macOS.

 - Comfortable built-in editor for the platform-independent SEB configuration files, which can also set all additional individual settings for the Windows version.